 Archery can improve the patience, concentration and precision levels of the athlete.
 It entails that the athlete shall have strong arms, sharp eyes and determination.
 Para archery adopts the same competition rules as those developed by World Archery.

-There are three classes in Para archery according to the athlete’s physical and balance abilities: one standing class (ST) and two wheelchair classes (W1 and W2) where W2 athletes have a higher mobility level than that of W1 athletes.
+There are three classes in Para archery according to the athlete’s physical and balance abilities: ST, W1 and W2 where W2 athletes have a higher mobility level than that of W1 athletes.
+Athletes may use different assistive equipment according to their classes.

 The competition, conducted outdoor, includes two bow types: recurve and compound for two shooting distances of 70m and 50m.
 Each game starts with the ranking round during which the seeding for all individual events will be determined and each athlete will shoot 72 arrows.
 In the elimination round, the highest-score athlete will compete with the one with the lowest score.